Sell Blue Diamonds

 - Gray blue diamonds – Exhibit a strong gray color but are still primarily blue (ie. 40% gray and 60% blue)

-Additionally, many gray diamonds exhibit a blue hue and are called bluish gray or blue gray diamonds.
+- Many gray diamonds exhibit a blue hue and are called bluish gray or blue gray diamonds.
 Blue gray diamonds may look very similar in appearance to gray blue diamonds.
-WP Diamonds purchases an array of blue and gray diamonds of varying intensities.